mcgrathjoe/chembot/readme.md

 # Running Chembot

-Add a new Bot in Slack, and copy the Bot token, at http://<MY SLACK DOMAIN>.slack.com/services/new/bot
+Add a new Bot in Slack, and copy the Bot token, at http://YOUR-SLACK-DOMAIN.slack.com/services/new/bot

 Run chembot from the command line:

-token=<MY BOT TOKEN> node chembot.js
+token=YOUR-TOKEN node chembot.js

 # Talking to Chembot